John R. Emens

 John R. Emens was born on October 10, 1901, on a small farm near Prattville, Michigan.

 At the beginning of his career he started out as a principal of Defer Junior High School in Grosse Pointe Farms, Michigan in 1920.
 Three years later he became the principal of East Detroit High School.

 In 1926 he received his bachelor's degree at Eastern Michigan University.
 The next year he attended the University of Michigan and obtained his master's degree and then became an instructor there.
 In 1928 accepted a position at Plymouth High School as a principal and athletic coach.
 After a short two years there he went to Jackson High School to be their assistant principal and director of vocational and educational guidance.
 He stayed there for five years.
 In 1935 he became the director of teacher education and certification at Michigan State.
-The next year he earned his doctorate there and also accepted the position of Assistant of Public Instruction.
-He held three different jobs during the years from 1938 to 1945: Associate Professor of Secondary Education at Wayne State University, Deputy Superintendent of Michigan schools, and Director of Personnel for the Detroit Public schools.
+The next year he earned his doctorate there and also accepted the position of assistant of public instruction.
+He held three different jobs during the years from 1938 to 1945: associate professor of secondary education at Wayne State University, deputy superintendent of Michigan schools, and director of personnel for the Detroit Public schools.

-On August 1, 1945 he was inaugurated as President of Ball State University, becoming the sixth president of this university.
+On August 1, 1945, he was inaugurated as the sixth president of what was then Ball State Teachers College.
 He envisioned a "campus of the future" that had an auditorium "large enough to house most college functions as well as major symphonies, Broadway productions, ballets, and other forms of entertainment for Muncie and east central Indiana audiences."

 During his time as president he started many new colleges at Ball State University: